erichaagdev/erichaag.dev/posts/work-avoidance-with-gradle/index.md

 ## Types of work avoidance in Gradle

-As mentioned previously, the concept of work avoidance is a core concept in Gradle.
+As mentioned previously, work avoidance is a key feature in Gradle.
 In fact, there are several forms of work avoidance:

 - Incremental building